Oneida County Land and Water Conservation

 • Aquatic Invasive Species!
 Oneida County’s AIS program is a proactive task-oriented group with a coordinator and a team of seasonal assistants.
 Their activities in the community regularly receive media coverage, raising awareness of the importance of cleaning boats, draining live wells, and keeping invasives contained.

 • Terrestrial Invasive Species!
-We've partnered with Vilas County’s conservation department to create a cooperative invasive species management area (CISMA) to address terrestrial invasive species, a growing issue in the Northwoods along roadsides and at recreational sites.
+We've partnered with Lincoln and Vilas County Land & Water Departments to create a cooperative invasive species management area (CISMA) to address terrestrial invasive species, a growing issue in the Northwoods along roadsides and at recreational sites.

 • County Cost-Share Program!
 We manage a cost-share program offering state funds towards projects like shoreline restoration, soil and bank erosion control, and native plantings.
 The LWCD also maintains equipment for rent to landowners carrying out activities relating to soil and water, and provide education and guidance on a variety of topics for county residents.